mayeranalytics/pyUBX/readme.md

 ### `UBX.py`

 `UBX.py` is a utlilty that allows to send UBX commands to the device.
-For example, to switch into power save mode and then start umping NMEA messages, run
+For example, to switch into power save mode and then start dumping NMEA messages, run

 ```bash
 ./UBX.py --RXM 1 --NMEA